codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 ---
 {% include base.html %}

-# Permissions in Codenvy
-In Codenvy, we define a permission as statement that defines an action or a behaviour which can be applied to resources.
-Permissions define "what" can be done on certain resources.
-For example there is a permission to read workspace and there is another permission to use it.
-The permissions are the low-grained level of security policies.
+Permissions are used to control user actions.
+Rather than provide a fixed set of roles we use a broader set of permissions that can be applied in any combination to establish the security you need.

 Codenvy also provides a mechanisms and layers which allow to define "who" is allowed to do "what".
-Any user and administrator can control resources managed by Codenvy and allow certain actions or behaviors for other users or group of users.
+Any user and administrator can control resources managed by Codenvy and allow certain actions or behaviors for other users or groups.
+For example as owner of a workspace, you can grant other users permission to see and/or use your workspace.

-For example:
-- As owner of a workspace, you can grant other users to see and/or use your workspace.

-Permissions are applicable on certain type of resources:
+Permissions can be applied to:
 - Workspace
 - Organization
 - Stack